apate107/fe595-sklearn/README.md

 After fitting a linear regression to the model, we can access the `coef_` attribute which tells us the coefficients of each predictor.
-From here, we take the absolute value and print out the predictor name that corresponds with the index of the coefficient with the highest absolute value, which is `NOX` (nitrous oxide level in ppm).
+From here, we take the absolute value and print out the predictor name that corresponds with the index of the coefficient with the highest absolute value, and thus **we can say `NOX` (nitrous oxide level in ppm) is the most influential predictor of home price in Boston**.

 ## Iris Dataset: K-Means Clustering